Development of the

 and summer.
 The photo below shows how the sedum fills in around rocks and

 other features.
-Note in the The sedum dies back to ground level in the
+The sedum dies back to ground level in the

 The photo on the left shows sedum and two varieties of moneywort - golden